 |Debt (from Purchase)||$1,800,000||$1,800,000|

-As you can see, this presents a problem for standard bond companies.
+As you can see, this presents a problem for standard surety bond companies.
 Equity is now significantly negative.
-Creativity would be needed to support this account in the standard market but the SBA is happy to support these accounts if working capital is sufficient.
+Creativity would be needed to support this account in the standard surety bond market but the SBA is happy to support these accounts if working capital is sufficient.

 An Option for Contractors with Less than Perfect Credit

 Another benefit to the SBA bond program is that the SBA gives options to contractors who have blemishes on their credit such as a past bankruptcy or lien.
 These items are usually a deal killer in the standard markets.
 The SBA will consider these companies if the bankruptcy has been discharged or there is a payment plan in place for the lien.
 The SBA Surety Bond Program can also be used instead of other tools such as collateral or funds control.
-However, these tools are sometimes used together with SBA surety support.
+However, these tools are sometimes used together with the SBA Surety Bond Guarantee.

 - Unused bank line can be used as working capital